 What is an employee benefits program?

-Employee benefits range widely, from those that have a long-term impact on quality of life, such as health insurance and stock options, to everyday luxuries and mood-lifters like free lunches, bring your dog to work days, and company social events.
+Employee benefits range widely, from those that have a long-term impact on quality of life to fun, daily mood lifters.

-Every company has an employee benefits program made up of a range of financial, lifestyle, workplace, and other perks, and the DNA of the benefits program will depend on your company culture, among other factors.
+Every company has its own unique employee benefits program, made up of a range of financial, lifestyle, workplace, and other perks, and the DNA of the benefits program will depend on your company culture, among other factors.

-Why do employee benefit programs matter so much?
+Why does an employee benefits program matter so much?

 Employee mobility has never been higher.
-Our data shows that in 2022, 35% of employees expect to leave their current employment, a figure that has risen from 30% in 2021.
-The Great Resignation has brought this trend into the headlines as employees around the world look at what work means to them and how they can make it fit better with their values and priorities.
+Our data shows that in 2023, just over half (57%) of employees are satisfied with their current pay and benefits, and that satisfaction has dropped 10 points since last year.
+The Great Resignation brought this trend into the headlines as employees around the world look at what work means to them and how they can make it fit better with their values and priorities.